 The bottom line

-With Mother’s Day just around the corner, there’s no better time to assess the work that’s being done to support mothers and babies and focus on what’s really important: ensuring the care they get is top notch and that any outcomes are long lasting.
+There’s no better time than Mother’s Day to assess the work that’s being done to support mothers and babies and focus on what’s really important: ensuring the care they get is top notch and that any outcomes are long lasting.